 The park's vegetation is very similar to that on the Whitsunday islands because thousands of years ago the sea level rose, drowning coastal valleys and creating the islands.
 For thousands of years, the Ngaro and Gia people roamed these forests, harvesting riches of the land and the adjoining sea country.
-Today the adjacent waters are protected in marine parks.
+Today the adjacent waters are protected in the Great Barrier Reef Marine Park.

 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Please help keep these places special during your stay.